projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

 model.

-- When configuration emulation is in the hypervisor, the interception of 0xCF8/CFC port and emulatation of PCI configuration space access are tricky and unclean.
+- When configuration emulation is in the hypervisor, the interception of 0xCF8/CFC port and emulation of PCI configuration space access are tricky and unclean.
 Therefore the final solution is to reuse the PCI emulation infrastructure of SOS device model.
 The hypervisor routes the UOS 0xCF8/CFC access to device model, and keeps blind to the